UChicagoWebDev/final-project-belay-jiashuyu/README.md

 ### Unauthenticated UI: (3 points)

-- Unanthenticated users can create a new account
+- Unauthenticated users can create a new account
 - Unauthenticated users can sign in with their username and password
-- Unauthenticed users who try to access a room cannot see any messages in that room, and are sent to the signup/login page instead
+- Unauthenticated users who try to access a room cannot see any messages in that room, and are sent to the signup/login page instead

 ### Authenticated UI: (10 points)